javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/10-bind/article.md

 */!*
 ```

-Now it works, because it receives `user` from the outer lexical environment, and then calls the method normally.
+Now it works, because it receives `user` from the outer Environment Record, and then calls the method normally.

 The same, but shorter: